-Proceeding with a medical abortion is a big decision.
+Proceeding with a medical abortion is always a very serious decision and in most cases should not be done without discussions with people you need to support you in such a major step.
 Talking with your partner, family or friends may help.
-Your health care provider or a counselor can answer any questions you might have, help you weigh alternatives and consider the impact the procedure may have on your future.
+Talk with your health care provider, spiritual adviser or a counselor to get answers to your questions, help you weigh alternatives and consider the impact the procedure may have on your future.

-Keep in mind that no health care provider is required to perform an abortion and that in some states there are certain legal requirements and waiting periods before proceeding with an abortion.
+Keep in mind that no health care provider is required to perform an abortion and that in some states there are certain legal requirements and waiting periods you must follow before proceeding with an abortion.

 What you can expect

 Medical abortion doesn't require surgery or anesthesia.
-The procedure can be done in a health care provider's office or clinic.
-Sometimes a medical abortion can be done at home, but you'll still need to make multiple visits to your health care provider to assess the effectiveness of the treatment and identify potential complications.
+The procedure can be started in a health care provider's office or clinic.
+Sometimes a medical abortion can be done at home, but you'll still need to make several visits to your health care provider to assess the effectiveness of the treatment and identify potential complications.